cmureadme/readme-docs/src/introduction.md

 Thus it has been a complete mess.
 It is now being revamped to be consistant, well documented, and easily maintained by future generations.
 If you are intrested in helping please join our [discord](https://cmukgb.org/readme).

+We also have a repo for our layout stuff yipee!